Strings

 Gallery

-Our unique approach to historically-informed performance, guided by the expertise of Dr Simon Jones, means that every student has a rigorous training in a variety of styles, ranging from baroque to contemporary, and including working with harpsichords and fortepianos.
-Being historically aware and informed is a key part of a string players portfolio and much sought after by ensembles.
-Every student gets the chance to play a baroque instrument and to take taster lessons on the viol.
-For those that wish, this can then be taken as a free extra study.
+All violinists will be offered a chance to learn viola which they can explore in solo, chamber and orchestral projects.
+Being historically aware and informed is a key part of a string players portfolio today, and every student gets the chance to play a baroque instrument and to take a taster lesson on the viol.
+For those that wish, this can be taken as a free extra study.